Effective MySQL | Optimizing SQL Statements

 - While a_string LIKE ‘%end of my sentence.’ won’t use an index, you can index reverse_string, then use reverse_string LIKE REVERSE ‘%end of my sentence.’ and MySQL will use this index.
 You’ve simulated an advanced Oracle feature, reverse key indexes!

+The “Effective MySQL: Optimizing SQL Statements” book is all in all, well worth your money.
 However, other than these few gripes the book overall is a very welcome addition to the small family of MySQL books.
-Get a copy quick before they’re all gone!
+Get a copy quickly before they’re all gone!